Viewpoints on Financial Planning

 - Real estate investments can create valuable income-reducing depreciation deductions.

 - Installment sales can produce the type of income subject to the 3.8% Medicare surtax.
-However, installment sales can also help one even out their income over a number of years and thereby potentially stay under the MAGI “threshold amounts.”
+However, installment sales can also help even out income over a number of years and thereby potentially stay under the MAGI threshold amounts.

 - Finally, charitable trusts can defer the recognition of income over a number of years (again, to stay under the MAGI threshold).

 Charitable remainder trusts (CRTs), for example, may provide a way to liquidate securities free of immediate capital gain taxes, obtain an income tax deduction and delay the recognition of income over a period of time.
 CRTs allow a charitably inclined individual to contribute appreciated assets to the trust, sell the assets within the trust without immediate taxation, and, in return, receive an income stream from the trust for a set period of time.
 At the end of the CRT term, the balance of the trust assets pass to a single charity, or multiple charities, of one’s choosing.

 Effective January 1, 2013, the top federal and Medicare tax rate on long-term capital gains for high earners jumped from the historic low of 15% in 2012 to 23.8%.
 Furthermore, the top federal rate on qualified dividends roughly tripled from 15% to 43.4%.